How the Building is Run and Managed

 Board of Directors

-The Cooperative By-Laws and the House Rules govern the Board’s powers.
-The By-Laws are the legal framework that govern the conduct of the corporation.
+The Cooperative By-Laws and House Rules govern the Board’s powers.
+The By-Laws are the legal framework that govern the conduct of the cooperative.
 It determines the rules for electing the Board of Directors and their terms, duties, and responsibilities.
 Download a PDF of the By-Laws.

 Occupancy Agreement and House Rules

-The Members rights and responsibilities are largely determined by the Occupancy Agreement.
-The Occupancy Agreement applies uniformly to all the Members of the Cooperative.
+Members’ rights and responsibilities are largely determined by the Occupancy Agreement.
+The Occupancy Agreement applies uniformly to all Members of the Cooperative.
 It particularly is applied when a member decides to leave the Cooperative.
 The Occupancy Agreement is the proprietary lease that details the relationship between the Cooperative and its members and the rules for enforcing that relationship.
-The House Rules govern conduct within the Cooperative, are slightly less formal, and can be amended occasionally by the Board.
+House Rules govern conduct within the Cooperative, are slightly less formal, and can be amended by the Board.
 Download a PDF of the Occupancy Agreement and House Rules.